Areas of Specialization

 BSc (Hull); MAs (Indiana, Dalhousie); PhD (Berkeley)

 His work has appeared in most of the leading journals of international relations including International Organization, World Politics, Review of International Political Economy and Review of International Studies.
+He was editor of the Review of International Political Economy from 2015-28.
 For two decades, he co-edited (with James Cotton) the flagship book series of the Australian Institute of International Affairs, Australia in World Affairs.
-His most recent book, co-edited with Andrew MacIntyre & TJ Pempel, was Crisis as Catalyst: Asia's Dynamic Political Economy (Cornell University Press).
-He has recently completed editing, together with Saadia Pekkanen and Rosemary Foot, the Oxford Handbook of the International Relations of East Asia.
-He is the editor of the Oxford University Press text, Global Political Economy, the fourth edition of which will be published in 2014.
+His most recent book, edited with Saadia Pekkanen and Rosemary Foot, is the Oxford Handbook of the International Relations of East Asia.
+He is the editor of the Oxford University Press text, Global Political Economy, the sixth edition of which will be published in 2020.

-He is a Fellow of the Academy of Social Sciences in Australia.
+He is a Fellow of the Academy of Social Sciences in Australia, and a Fellow of the Australian Institute of International Affairs.

 He is currently completing a book on the auto industry in East Asia, and continues to work on production networks and on trade agreements in the Asia-Pacific region.